About

 - Clinical trial management and coordination

-- Writing for publication in peer review journals
+- Writing for publication in peer-reviewed journals

 - Dissemination of research findings, report writing and conference presentations

-- Invited teaching on Advanced Research Methods module
+- Invited teaching on Advanced Research Methods

 Publications